vioshyvo/mrpt/python/README.md

-# MRPT in python 2.7
+# MRPT in pure Python 2.7

+IMPORTANT NOTICE!
+WE HAVE FINALLY BROUGHT THE C++ UP TO DATE AND WRAPPED IT INTO A NICE PYTHON MODULE.
+IT RUNS ABOUT 10 TIMES FASTER SO THERE IS REALLY NO REASON TO USE THIS PURE PYTHON VERSION FOR ANYTHING BUT EDUCATIONAL/PROTOTYPING PURPOSES.

-This directory contains the Python implementation of our method.
+This directory contains a pure Python implementation of our method.
 Although this version is usually the most up-to-date, notice that the C++ version runs way faster in real-life applications.
 Even this version can still provide excellent approximations way faster than an exact brute force approach using numpy.

 ##Dependencies